-(e) a description of any assumptions made and any uncertainties or gaps in knowledge;

-- 1. Wetland assessments in summer rainfall areas are best conducted during the summer months when seepage can be ascertained, botanical indicators are most evident and biodiversity functionality can best be assessed.
-This survey was required urgently in September.
-The assessment and conclusions are therefore made on a conservative basis. - 2.
+- (e) a description of any assumptions made and any uncertainties or gaps in knowledge; - 1.
+Wetland assessments in summer rainfall areas are best conducted during the summer months when seepage can be ascertained, botanical indicators are most evident and biodiversity functionality can best be assessed.
+This survey was required urgently and had to be conducted during the sub-optimal months of August and September.
+The assessment and all conclusions are therefore made on a cautionary and conservative basis. - 2.
 The wetland survey excludes water quality, water flow, silt burden determination and flood line assessments.